das-sudeshna/genid/README.md

 # NER-g

-Datasets used in the article [Context-sensitive Gender Inference of Named Entities in Text](https://doi.org/10.1016/j.ipm.2020.102423).
+Datasets used in the articles [Context-sensitive Gender Inference of Named Entities in Text](https://doi.org/10.1016/j.ipm.2020.102423) and []().

 ## Datasets